lautenba/ADA_pADAwan_Project/README.md

 The machine learning models are done first for regression, and then for classification.

 # Contribution of each group member
-Maxime and Jacopo state
+We split into two groups : one implementing the biggest part of the scraping, and the other one taking care of the machine learning models creation.
-Maxime : Writing and correcting the report,
-Jacopo : Creation and testing of the
+Maxime : Being the moral support of Jacopo, writing the report Jacopo : Creation and testing of the machine learning models, Improvement of the tuning of the hyperparameters Elias : Data scraping,
-Elias :
-Marco : Data scraping, small first data exploration of the files, checking and removing garbage words
+Marco : Data scraping, importation  small data exploration of the files, checking and removing garbage words